Police launch appeal to help trace missing Aberdeen teenager - Evening Express

 Police are appealing to help trace a missing Aberdeen teenager.

-Leah Dixon was last seen in the Manor Avenue area of the city on Monday night and inquiries are ongoing to establish her current whereabouts.
+Leah Dixon was last seen in the Manor Avenue area of the city on Monday night.

 Potential sightings have been reported so far on Union Street yesterday afternoon and Summerfield Terrace last night.